Skip to main content

 After breakfast, we proceeded to do the walking tour I had mapped out on my phone.
 First we stopped at the Museo Casa Diego Rivera.
 Though he didn't live here for very long, Guanajuato was his childhood home, and this museum is right where he grew up.
 Displayed were several of his early works and lesser known sketches that trace the evolution of his style.
 There was also an intimate collection of letters and photographs between Frida Kahlo and some of her closest friends.

 Next we went to check out the Hidalgo Market.
 Located in a Porfirio era building, there are stalls selling food and provisions on the first floor, and crafts on the second.
-Then we headed to the Callejón de Besos (Alley of the Kisses), a popular tourist spot in which it is customary to kiss on the third step where the walls of either side of the alley practically touch.
+After lunch we headed to the Callejón de Besos (Alley of the Kisses), a popular tourist spot in which it is customary to kiss on the third step where the walls of either side of the alley practically touch.
 As we passed by the impressive University of Guanajuato, a kind, elderly man in the entrance of the university museum on the opposite side of the street insisted on showing us around.

 Another stop on the tour was the Museo Iconográfico del Quijote, where there is a mixture of different works inspired by the writings of Miguel Cervantes.
 There are renderings of brass, wood, oil on canvass, and other media depicting Sancho Panza, and the protagonist tilting with windmills.
-Images from the novel, Don Quixote are a fixture in Guanajuato as there is a yearly festival known as the Cervantino which attracts international artists, musicians, poets, and actors who create their own unique creative spins on revered author's works.
+Images from the novel, Don Quixote are a fixture in Guanajuato as there is a yearly festival known as the Cervantino which attracts international artists, musicians, poets, and actors who create their own unique creative spins on the revered author's works.

 Later that afternoon we took the funicular up to the Pípila statue that provided a wonderful panoramic of the city.
+The statue is dedicated to a hero of the revolution who is credited with wearing a stone on his back and ramming the door of the Alhóndiga, and lighting it on fire allowing for the soldiers to invade.

 We finished the day with a nice dinner at one of the restaurants in front of Plaza de La Paz, and explored more callejónes.